ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 passive pull model.

-The data received in a GET of the well-known URL or sent in the POST is defined in {{feedback-dataformat}}.
+The data received in a GET of the well-known URL or sent in the POST is defined in {{feedback-dataformat}} with the following difference:

-\[ TBD: Technically the dataformat is slightly different. feedback-dataformat says the x509_chain will always contain a full chain.
-But when it is received by an auditor, it may omit the chain, as described three paragraphs below. \]
+The x509\_chain element may contain only he end-entity certificate, as described below.

 HTTPS servers SHOULD share all sct\_feedback objects they see that pass the checks in {{feedback-srvop}}.
 If this is an infeasible amount